RichardCouperthwaite/plt-editor-tool/README.md

  - currently no option for changing the size of the legend text
  - Several of the most common errors that could occur will provide a pop-up warning detailing what went wrong

-### Development

-Want to contribute?
-Great!

-The code is maintained in the Github repository.
-Create pull requests to contribute code.

-### Todos

- - Add scatter plots with color sequence and size sequence options

-### License
-GNU GPLv3